csdaw/candidaev/README.md

 ### Contents

 ```
-    .
+    ./
-    ├── /R                   # Script files for functions and included data
+    ├── R                    # Script files for functions and included datasets
-    ├── /data-raw            # Raw data used (but not modified) in analyses
+    ├── data-raw             # Raw data used (but not modified) in analyses
-    ├── /data                # Data tables installed with package
+    ├── data                 # Datasets included with package
-    ├── /inst/manuscript     # Final submitted manuscript, figures, and supplementary data
+    ├── inst/manuscript      # Final accepted manuscript, figures, and supplementary data
-    ├── /man                 # Auto-generated documentation for functions and included data
+    ├── man                  # Auto-generated documentation for functions and included data
-    ├── /vignettes           # Detailed examples of how analyses were performed
+    ├── vignettes            # Detailed examples of how analyses were performed
     ├── .Rbuildignore        # List of files and directories to ignore during R package build
     ├── .gitattributes       # List of files for github/linguist to ignore
     ├── .gitignore           # List of files to ignore during git commit